vbnunes/PUCC/README.md

 # PUCC

-  • Repositorie earmarked to sabe University stuffs
+  • Repositorie earmarked to University stuffs

-  1) File Sum,  is an exemple of using Thread to calculate a sum of an array;
+  1) File Sum -> is an example of using Thread to calculate a sum of an array;